BestITUserEUW/chron-cpp/README.md

 }
 ```

-In order to trigger execution of callbacks one must call `oryx::chron::Scheduler::Tick` at least once a second to prevent missing schedules.
+In order to trigger execution of callbacks one must call `oryx::chron::Scheduler::Tick` at least once a second to prevent missing schedules:

-In case there is a lot of time between you call `AddSchedule` and `Tick`, you can call `RecalculateSchedule`.

-`oryx::chron::Taskinformation` offers a convenient API to retrieve further information:

 ```cpp
 #include <thread>